 Throughout those decades, Tiriki West faced a challenge common to many

-other areas where large-scale expansion took place: While the local popula-
+other areas where large-scale expansion took place.
+While the local popula-

 tion was very receptive to the Bahá’í Teachings, consolidation became a major

 hurdle as the number of believers grew.
 Pioneers and [Photograph to the left]